dingherself/dingherself.github.io/teaching.md

 <img class="img-fluid mt-2" src="{{ site.baseurl }}{% link assets/images/the-oval.jpg %}" alt="The Oval, which is a huge lawn located at the center of The Ohio State University's Columbus campus, covered in beautiful snow.">

-#### Past Courses
+# Past Courses

-##### PHIL 324: Law and Morality (Summer 2020, Online, 5 Week 2)
+## Phil 324: Law and Morality (Summer 2020, Online, 5 Week 2)

 This course is an introduction to the philosophy of law in general and feminist philosophy of law in particular.
-We will consider several significant issues that arise at the intersection of law and morality, and explore their jurisprudential and philosophical implications.
+We will consider several significant issues at the intersection of law and morality, and explore their jurisprudential and philosophical implications.

 <p>
 <button class="btn btn-outline-primary btn-sm" type="button" data-toggle="collapse" data-target="#324-overview-su2020" aria-expanded="false" aria-controls="324-overview-su2020">Course Overview</button>